Table of contents

 - Fully extend the arm

-Elements that users generally interact with by pushing with their fingers, such as UI panels, should be positioned 80–90cm away by default.
+Elements that users generally interact with by pushing with their fingers, such as UI panels, should be positioned around 60cm away by default.
+This should ensure that elements are comfortably in reach for all users.

-Virtual objects to be grabbed or pinched should be no more than 70–80cm.
+Virtual objects to be grabbed or pinched should be positioned around 50cm away by default for comfortable reach and grip.

 Virtual objects and UI components such as buttons and sliders should be sized appropriately – will users engage with one finger, a small pinch with two fingers, or the whole hand?